bhoomika1714/CloudComputing/UNIT-II/DevOps.md

 > With these best practices, a startup can adopt Ansible to achieve high levels of automation and reliability while keeping operational costs low and agility high.

-Based on your presentation **"Chapter6-Devops"**, here are comprehensive answers to your next two questions:

 ---